 And you can learn that, too.
 So here’s what you need to know to change your mindset and start losing fat so you can be your best you.

 Everyone’s body is different, and you can burn fat from your thighs without exercise.
 But each one of us has a natural weight range that the body wants to maintain, a range that it practically defaults to.
+That point is called your set point weight.
+However, your setpoint weight doesn’t just strive to maintain your body weight.
+It also supervises your body fat levels.

 The setpoint is kind of like a strong-willed child.
 It makes changes so that it gets its way.
 That’s why dieting and over-exercising only work for the short term.